ericholscher/ericholscher.com/site/blog/2015/may/25/why-im-building-a-company-structure.rst

 	* We only get part of your creative output -- and that's okay
 	* Incentives matter

-There are a lot of reasons to build a new company.
+There are a lot of reasons to build a new `company`_.
 A large part of it is wanting something to exist in the world.
 However,
 there are ways to manifest things that don't require a new company.